WilliamHCarter/WilliamHCarter/README.md

 ## I'm Will, a Software Developer based in Boston MA
 - 🔭 I’m currently working on some new projects, kept private for now.
-- 🌱 I’m currently learning mobile and native stacks, as well as some new ML workflows.
+- 🌱 I’m currently learning new web and mobile stacks, as well as some new ML workflows.
 - 🌎 I’m looking to collaborate with software developers on interesting or unorthodox projects.